Takeaways from investigation that turned up gold bars, a luxury car and cash at a US senator’s home

 The indictment, the second in eight years against Menendez, and comes after a yearslong investigation that delved into his relationships with wealthy New Jersey businessmen.

 Menendez says he has been falsely accused but “will not be distracted” from work in the Senate, accusing prosecutors of misrepresenting “the normal work of a congressional office.”
+In the meantime, he stepped down from his chairmanship, as Senate rules say he must.

 A lawyer for Menendez’s wife, Nadine, said she “denies any criminal conduct and will vigorously contest these charges in court.”